Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #15 My response to the Economist article, "how to fix the Ivy league"** ##
+*2024-03-10*

+An [article](https://www.economist.com/leaders/2024/03/07/how-to-fix-the-ivy-league) came up and summarized the fiascos of the recent months happenning at elite universities.
+The author suggests that the admission should consider reinstating the standardized test to make it fair for everyone, not for the offsprings of alumni or wealthy families.
+It also advocates trimming down the corporate boards that are supporters of the presidents who are elected by the DEI standards.
+Lastly, it suggests to stop policing the view of students and faculty.
+My response is that the standardized test is inherently flawed to give a fair chance as wealthier students tend to lead the scoreboards and it is unclear whether they are truly outstanding students or well-resourced students.
+It doesn't sit well with me when I read these articles that summarize the pro-genocide protests without the context of timeline.
+The protests were largely seen after the Israel troops started the retailiation against the Hamas in Gaza, which inevitably killed many innocent civilians.
+Yes, no matter what, the protest should not be calling for anti-semitism and genocide of any ethnic groups.
+But by omitting the order in which the events took place in a timely manner, it portrays these protests as cheerleaders of Hamas terrorists.
+These protesters were furious at the dying of innocent Gaza civillians.
+Again, I must assure you that their call for genocide cannot be forgiven.
+But, without knowing the root of their wrongdoing, there will be no fixing of the Ivy league.
+These protesters aren't unique to the Ivy league schools.
+They are everywhere, from your streets in the neighborhood, a city square and online reddit forums.
+They can't be weeded out by simply changing the leaders.
+As the article points out, the schools need to allow free speech and diverse views of their students and faculty in a manner which strives to listen and works towards the goal of fixing the root problem.

 ## **Blog #14 it's really hard to tell what is kosher** ##
 *2024-03-08*